ANALYSIS

 In Italy, the transposition arrived early.
 Decreto Legislativo 138/2024, published in the Gazzetta Ufficiale on 1 October 2024 and in force from 16 October 2024, designates the Agenzia per la Cybersicurezza Nazionale (ACN) as the national competent authority.
 In-scope entities had until 28 February 2025 to register through the ACN platform.
 The decree leaves audit cadence open, empowering the ACN to impose audits on essential and important entities at its discretion rather than to a fixed cycle.
 For management bodies, the Italian framework folds into the country’s existing corporate-liability regime under D.Lgs 231/2001, where failure to oversee risk-management measures can compound entity-level administrative liability with civil-law claims against directors.

 In Spain, the position is the contrasting case.
-The Draft Law on Cybersecurity Coordination and Governance — Spain’s NIS2 transposition vehicle — was approved by the Council of Ministers on 14 January 2025 and is still in parliamentary processing as of late 2025.
+The Draft Law on Cybersecurity Coordination and Governance — Spain’s NIS2 transposition vehicle — was approved by the Council of Ministers on 14 January 2025 and remained in parliamentary processing as of June 2026, not yet published in the Boletín Oficial del Estado.
 The European Commission issued Spain a reasoned opinion on 7 May 2025 for failure to notify full transposition, the procedural step that precedes formal infringement proceedings.
 Pending enactment, supervisory responsibility sits across multiple ministries by sector, with the National Cryptologic Centre (CCN) and the Instituto Nacional de Ciberseguridad (INCIBE) operating as the principal technical bodies and INCIBE-CERT acting as reference CSIRT for private-sector entities.
 For Spanish directors, the position until the law completes its passage is that the Article 20 obligations apply through the directive’s direct effect on member states, while the specific personal-liability mechanism will firm up only when the implementing statute clears the Cortes.

 The pattern across jurisdictions is consistent: the entity pays the fine, but the board member carries the personal consequences — suspension, civil liability claims from the company or shareholders, reputational damage, and in cases where national criminal law applies, potential criminal liability for gross negligence.